truher/frc-test/cv1/safety.md

 In short, triple the current, double the photons, which means that we can double the source radiance for our maximum 3X operating point.

+referring to the illuminator page, the

 TODO: move this pulsed discussion to the illuminator page.

+Cree provides [eye safety guidance](https://cree-led.com/media/documents/XLamp_EyeSafety.pdf), based on their own testing, which focuses on blue light (400-480 nm).
+They classify the XP-E2 in the "moderate risk" category ("no hazard due to aversion response") when driven with the 1X current maximum.
+They also find that the transition from "low risk" to "moderate risk" happens at around 0.1 amps, and that the maximum safe distance is something like 200-500 mm.

 ## Blue light hazard